RynAgain/LED_MATRIX-Project/README.md

 - `snake.py`: Contains the logic for the Snake game.
 - `pong.py`: Contains the logic for the Pong game. **Updated:** Added randomness to the starting velocity of the ball for varied gameplay.
 - `time_display.py`: Contains functions for displaying the current time and date on the LED matrix.
-- `youtube_stream.py`: Handles YouTube video streaming functionality using yt-dlp. **New:** Downloads videos locally to avoid repeated streaming.
+- `youtube_stream.py`: Handles YouTube video streaming functionality using yt-dlp. **New:** Supports specifying playback duration from CSV.
-- `youtube_urls.csv`: Contains list of YouTube URLs to play in sequence.
+- `youtube_urls.csv`: Contains list of YouTube URLs to play in sequence, along with playback duration.
 - `requirements.txt`: Lists all Python dependencies (for Raspberry Pi deployment).
 - `install_and_update.sh`: Checks for updates from the GitHub repository and restarts the program if updates are found.
 - `add_to_startup.sh`: Adds `install_and_update.sh` to the Raspberry Pi's boot sequence using a cron job.